WSU quarterback Jayden de Laura found not guilty in DUI case, vows to ‘do better in the future’

 De Laura showed WSU fans a glimpse last season, completing 78 of 129 passes (60.5%) for 886 yards and five touchdowns and rushing for two touchdowns.
 The first true freshman to start a season opener at WSU, de Laura was named the Pac-12’s Freshman of the Week after contributing three touchdowns to the Cougars’ win at Oregon State.

-But the Honolulu native was mistake-prone at times, throwing four interceptions and losing a fumble in WSU’s loss at USC.
+The Honolulu native was mistake-prone at times, throwing four interceptions and losing a fumble in WSU’s loss at USC.
 After throwing four touchdowns and one interception in his first two starts, de Laura threw just one TD and had three picks in the final two games.